abhishek-kumar-code/Redfish_Public/Specification.md

 In addition to returning the ETag property on each resource,

-* An SPMA Service should return the ETag header on client PUT/POST/PATCH
+* A Redfish Service should return the ETag header on client PUT/POST/PATCH
-* An SPMA Service should return the ETag header on a GET of an individual resource
+* A Redfish Service should return the ETag header on a GET of an individual resource

 The format of the ETag header is: